nice-game/nice-model/README.md

 # Version 0.0 (WIP)

-All pointers represent offsets relative to the beginning of the file, and *must not* be 0, unless they are marked with (opt).
+All pointers represent offsets relative to the beginning of the file.

+Pointers *must not* be 0, unless they are marked with (opt), in which case 0 represents a null value.

 Areas referenced by pointers *must not* overlap each other or the File Header.